noahehall/theBookOfNoah/linux/docker/docker.md

     - top (child) layer
       - the writable layer
       - every write to this layer creates a new top layer, as each write is atomic
         - this is where image size increases, with each write
+        - e.g.
+          - if you install git (1 layer)
+          - uninstall git (2 layer)
+            - the size increases with the removal of git, because the image still contains the immutable layer 1
+            - UFS will create a new 'delete' file on the top layer for each layer added when git was installed
+              - this is why the size increases as the old files are still there in the parent layer even tho they are inaccessible as the 'delete' files override access
     - bottom (parent X) layers
       - read only layers
       - each parent layer is immutable, i.e. they can never be modified